EU's Oettinger warns against Germany cutting renewable subsidies

 It still needs the support of a majority of EU member states to become law.

-"We will now likely realize backloading," Oettinger said, but cautioned it would not significantly raise carbon prices, pointing out that investors would be aware that the permits would be re-introduced later.
+"We will now likely realise backloading," Oettinger said, but cautioned it would not significantly raise carbon prices, pointing out that investors would be aware that the permits would be re-introduced later.

 (Reporting by Christoph Steitz; editing by Jason Neely)